Belize overland travel guide

 Do some diving or snorkelling – coral reefs are found all along the Belizean coast, and the Blue Hole is a world famous dive site.

 Whale sharks; if you visit Belize from March to June, you can dive or snorkel with whale sharks near Placencia (we were there at the wrong time unfortunately, but I did later get to swim with these amazing creatures in the Philippines)

 Explore the jungles and Mayan ruins of the interior (we didn’t… too busy taking it easy, and we spent a good bit of effort visiting Mayan sites elsewhere)

 Resources and Useful Links for Visiting Belize

 Flexible travel insurance from World Nomads, especially useful if you’re already overseas (this can be a crucial point, as I once found out the hard way in Bangkok).
 If you’re planning on doing some diving, check out their scuba cover

-(This page contains affiliate links i.e. if you follow the links from this page to Agoda, World Nomads, Direct Ferries, or Amazon and make a purchase, 4corners7seas gets a commission from them; this comes out of their profit margin at no extra cost to you.
+(This page contains affiliate links i.e. if you follow the links from this page to Hotels Combined, World Nomads, Direct Ferries, or Amazon and make a purchase, 4corners7seas gets a commission from them; this comes out of their profit margin at no extra cost to you.
 I’m linking to them because I know, use, and trust their products; thank you in advance should you choose to make a purchase via the above links!)